peterjwest/convert-extension/README.md

 # convert-extension [![npm version][npm-badge]][npm-url] [![build status][circle-badge]][circle-url] [![coverage status][coverage-badge]][coverage-url]

+> [!WARNING]
+> This project has been archived, because this is no longer necessary with modern JS build tools.

 Convert JS source file extensions and imports.

 This module was created to allow you to convert the output of Typescript to `.mjs` or `.cjs`, for better support with node ES6 modules.